Biofact (archaeology): Types

 Zooarchaeology which is the study of animal remains from archaeological sites is able to provide insight into the diet of both humans and animals, resource use, the economy, climate, technological adaptations, human demography, urbanisation and a wide variety of information about how humans operated within their environment.

 Seeds represent another ecofact that are commonly found at archaeological sites due to their large population.
 Seeds can be studied to reveal elements of the past such as the dietary patterns or clothing of a past civilisation.
 They are often preserved and able to be studied due to accidents in the processing of seeds or burning of debris or stored materials.

 Charcoal is another form of ecofact that is one of the most common plant material recovered from archaeology sites yet one of the least analysed.
-Charcoal is defined as the charred remains of a plant’s wooden structures and is predominately derived from bushes and trees.
-Charcoal is frequently utilised for radiocarbon dating but also serves a purpose as it provides evidence of how a past civilisation selected and used different forms of wood at a archaeology site, and also gives insight into ancient forms of vegetation and the surrounding environment.
+Charcoal is defined as the charred remains of a plant's wooden structures and is predominately derived from bushes and trees.
+Charcoal is frequently utilised for radiocarbon dating but also serves a purpose as it provides evidence of how a past civilisation selected and used different forms of wood at an archaeology site, and also gives insight into ancient forms of vegetation and the surrounding environment.

 Pollen is another ecofact found at archaeology sites where Palynology which is the study of pollen/dust can be used to reveal information about the site environment, the identity of plants used and also be used to reveal whether plants were wild or domesticated.

 Preservation

 As a piece of organic material, ecofacts are subject to decay over time as they break down into simpler organic or inorganic matter such as water, carbon dioxide and nitrogen.
-Therefore there a particular environmental conditions that must occur in order for ecofacts to be adequately preserved in the archaeological record.
+Therefore, there a particular environmental conditions that must occur in order for ecofacts to be adequately preserved in the archaeological record.
 The four main types of preservation for organic matter such as ecofacts are carbonization, waterlogging, desiccation and mineralization.

 Charring/carbonisation

 Charred remains are the most frequently occurring source of organic material found in archaeological excavations that provide useful information for analysis.
 Carbonization occurs when the organic matter is exposed to high temperatures, most frequently as a result of fires.
-The heat outputted converts the plant’s organic compounds into charcoal, and as the bacteria that is responsible for the decay of organic material cannot affect charcoal, carbonized ecofacts are able to survive in most environments.
+The heat outputted converts the plant's organic compounds into charcoal, and as the bacteria that is responsible for the decay of organic material cannot affect charcoal, carbonized ecofacts are able to survive in most environments.
 Plant remains are the most common ecofact that are preserved through the method of carbonisation as it is likely for these remains to have been charred whilst being used as a means of fuel or as their preparation often involved the use of fire.
 Other ecofacts when slowly charred, such as wood, seeds and nuts can also retain the majority of their morphological and anatomical features, allowing for further study.